mixpanel/docs/pages/docs/best-practices/analytics-strategy/retention.md

 A common mistake made when defining a retention metric is tying it to revenue (i.e., a paying customer is a retained customer).
 Why?
 Revenue is a lagging indicator, it’s really hard to predict churn and get in front of it.
 Just because somebody is paying for a product right now doesn’t mean they will next month or even next year.

 A retention metric tied to product usage, however, is a more accurate predictor of churn, and a more useful KPI for teams to act on.
 It’s important to track an event or action that represents that your users are repeatedly getting value from your product.
-This event or action is something meaningful that your users do after they log in, such as “Send a message” in a messaging app, or “Watch a video” in a media streaming app.
+This event or action is something meaningful that your users do after they log in, such as "Send a message" in a messaging app, or "Watch a video" in a media streaming app.
 The depth and frequency of engagement will depend on the product usage interval.
 For example, you’ll expect users to come back more frequently to a social media app (daily), compared to a travel booking app (quarterly, or twice a year).

 Of course, some products can deliver a ton, if not all, of their value in one single value moment.
 Say you want to buy a couch, so you download a virtual measuring app, use it once, and then delete it for good.
 Or maybe you open a dating app, fall in love with the first person you swipe on, and never look back.
 But for most digital products, the only way to bring a lot of value to users is to keep them coming back regularly to engage with your product.